brownplt/B2T2/TableAPI.md

 #### Description

-Combining two tables vertically.
+Combines two tables vertically.
 The output table starts with rows from the first input table, followed by the rows from the second input table.

 ```lua
 > increaseAge =